-- A summary of work accomplished since the presentation of the thesis proposal, - Specific information on research work remaining to be done, - Estimated time for completion - A brief statement from the adviser indicating his/her approval of the request, and contain a recommendation and/or justification (in the case of exceptional circumstances) for continued funding.
+- A summary of work accomplished since the presentation of the thesis proposal, or last request as applicable. - Specific information on research work remaining to be done, - Estimated time for completion - A brief statement from the adviser indicating his/her approval of the request, and contain a recommendation and/or justification (in the case of exceptional circumstances) for continued funding.